 Besides the Grade 10 course in Career Studies, the full-time Guidance Counsellor provides academic, attendance, career and post-secondary counselling.
-The guidance program, in ensuring that students conduct grade appropriate, guidance and career planning, oversees the creation and maintenance of an Individual Pathway Plan for each student that is kept in the student's Personal Profile and is accessible from home at any time.
-Additionally, our guidance department at Maple Leaf hosts a College and University Fair each fall, runs workshops on study skills, applying to college and university, and brings in guest speakers to ensure students have the information necessary to make informed career decisions.
-Our Co-operative education program allows students to explore career options before graduation.
+The guidance program, in ensuring that students conduct grade appropriate, guidance and career planning, oversees the creation and maintenance of an Individual Pathway Plan for each student.
+Additionally, our guidance department at Maple Leaf hosts a College and University Fair each fall, runs workshops which supports students in applying to college and university applications.
+Guest speakers are regularly invited to ensure students have the information necessary to make informed career decisions.